madmolecularman/JMG_Puritz_Lab_Notebook/protocols/EecSeq_adapter_design_walkthrough_v1.md

 - Y-inline-12b
     > /Phos/T*(GCAAG)**AGATCGGAAGAGCACACGTCTGAACTCCAGTC**

-A few structural apects to note about these adapters.
+A few structural aspects to note about these adapters.
 The bolded section is the conserved region of the adapter, meaning all of the "a" adapters share this region in common, just as all the "b" adapters that their bolded region as well.
-The 5 nucleotide sequence in () are the adapter barcodes (similar to the unique barcodes on food items) that allow us to demultiplex our sample bioinformatically.
+The 5 nucleotide sequence in () are the adapter barcodes (similar to the unique barcodes on food items) that allow us to demultiplex our sample bioinformatically after getting data back from the sequencing facility.
 I will be showing an example of just one adapter set and how they align when annealed.

 - Y-inline-1a
     > 5' CACTCTTTCCCTACACGACGCTCTTCCGATCTATCACG*T 3'